 The Opinions and Why They’re All Partly Right

 The range of positions on ChatGPT — “it’s going to replace all knowledge workers” to “it’s just autocomplete with good PR” — is unusually wide even by the standards of new technology discourse.
 Both extremes contain partial truths.
 The “just autocomplete” framing underestimates how useful very good pattern matching over vast knowledge is for practical tasks.
-The “it will replace everything” framing overestimates the tool’s reliability, judgement, and ability to operate in novel situations beyond its training distribution.
+The “it will replace everything” framing overestimates the tool’s reliability, judgment, and ability to operate in novel situations beyond its training distribution.

 The more useful frame is augmentation: ChatGPT makes people faster at tasks that require drafting, explaining, restructuring, and generating options.
-It doesn’t replace the judgement required to evaluate, select, and refine what it produces.
+It doesn’t replace the judgment required to evaluate, select, and refine what it produces.
 The people who will benefit most are those who develop the skill of working with it effectively, not those who either dismiss it or outsource their thinking to it entirely.

 What It’s Actually Good At